magnussolution/magnusbilling7/wiki/en/modules/campaign/campaign.rst

 From
 """"

-We not write the description to this field.
+We did not write the description to this field.

 .. _campaign-description:

-SMS Text
+Description or SMS Text
-""""""""
+"""""""""""""""""""""""

-We not write the description to this field.
+Text to send to SMS.
+You can use %name% where you want to show the number name.